San Francisco Fisherman's Wharf

 Housed in the historic Haslett Warehouse, a completely renovated all-brick building over a century old, The Argonaut is the ideal venue to experience the color and ambiance of Fisherman's Wharf.
 You're also walking distance from other popular nearby attractions including the shops and restaurants of Pier-39, Ghirardelli Square, the tall ships of Hyde Street Pier and the famous Powell-Hyde Street cable car turn-around.

 Many who visit us call these attractions the highlight of their stay.
 We're just lucky enough to call it our front yard.

 Two decades ago, one of San Francisco's most popular attractions was inaugurated at the Embarcadero.
-Lucky for us all, Pier 39 is just a short walk from the front door of the Argonaut.
-Here, shops, restaurants and boutiques cluster on the pier, and give you "one-stop shopping" for ultimate San Francisco Bay experiences.
+Lucky for us all, Pier-39 is just a short walk from the front door of the Argonaut.
+Here, shops, restaurants, boutiques and more cluster on the pier, giving you one-stop shopping for a truly unique San Francisco Bay experience.
 At Pier 39 that can mean anything from shopping at multiple boutiques to a sunset sail on a catamaran that will take you under the Golden Gate Bridge.
 (Yes, that's one for the bucket list).
 But even from your seat at a cafe here, your views of iconic sites such as the Golden Gate Bridge and Alcatraz are spectacular.

 Maritime National Historic Park

 A Hotel With History: The Argonaut Hotel Includes The SF Maritime National Historical Park's Visitors Center And Interactive Museum.